Rohingya genocide: Background

 The population of the western coastal province of Rakhine State is predominantly Buddhist Rakhine (4% of Myanmar's total population, about 2 million people) while the Rohingya (2% of Myanmar's total population, about 1 million people) are predominantly Muslim.
-Tensions between Buddhist and Muslim communities have frequently led to violence in Rakhine State, with nationalist Buddhists often targeting Rohingyas.
+Tensions between Buddhist and Muslim communities have frequently led to violence in Rakhine State, with Buddhist nationalists often targeting Rohingyas.
 The Rohingya are a distinct ethnicity with their own language and culture, but claim to have a long historical connection to Rakhine State.

+The origins of the Rohingya people remains controversial.
 The Rohingya claim to be the descendants of Arab traders, who settled in the region many generations ago.
 Although Muslim settlements have existed for a long time in Arakan, the original settlers before the British rule are generally assumed to be few.
 After four decades of British rule in 1869, Muslim settlers reached 5% of Arakan's population.
 The number steadily increased until World War II.
 Some scholars stated that they have been present in the region since the 15th century while others argue that, although a few Rohingya trace their ancestry to Muslims who lived in Arakan during the 15th and 16th centuries, most Rohingyas arrived in the region when Arakan was under the British rule during the 19th and 20th centuries.

 British policy encouraged Bengali inhabitants from adjacent regions to migrate into the then lightly populated and fertile valleys of Arakan as farm laborers.
 The East India Company extended the Bengal Presidency to Arakan.
 There was no international boundary between Bengal and Arakan and no restrictions on migration between the regions.
 In the early 19th century, thousands of Bengalis from the Chittagong region settled in Arakan seeking work.
 Many have argued that Rohingya existed from the four waves of Muslim migrations from the ancient times to medieval, to the British colonial period.
 Gutman (1976) and Ibrahim (2016) claim that the Muslim population dates to before the arrival of ethnic Rakhine in the 9th to 10th centuries; suggesting the Rohingya are descendants of a pre-Arakan population who existed for 3,000 years, and waves of Muslim who intermingled with them, forming the modern Rohingya.
 The Rohingya have been denied citizenship by the government of Myanmar, who considers them illegal immigrants from Bangladesh.